jfrog/partner-integrations/ServiceNow/JFrog Spoke/README.md

 * Impacted Artifacts
 * Infected Files

-## Watch the Spoke Video

-To see an example of building a workflow just [watch this video here](https://youtu.be/q7MOf_r0s9Y) and then you can follow the steps below.

 ## Example 1: Build Your First Xray Flow

 <img src="https://github.com/jfrog/partner-integrations/blob/main/ServiceNow/JFrog%20Spoke/images/img3.png?raw=true" width="400">

-First, to start use the JFrog Xray Spoke, you must be an Admin of your JFrog Platform Instance so you can create the initial webhook needed for Xray.
+First, to start use the JFrog Spoke, you must be an Admin of your JFrog Platform Instance so you can create the initial webhook needed for Xray.

 If you do not already have an Xray Watch and Policy created, this will be required to setup violations.
 [Learn how to setup watches and policies in Xray](https://www.youtube.com/watch?v=88hwwMJsS58).